 Canadian Pale Ale basically falls under the classification of North American Pale ale.
 However, there is one of notable distinction which is Mill Street’s Tankhouse Ale.
 This beer has aromas of citrus and spice and a complex malty feel with a classic cascade hop bitterness.
 It’s our most favourite beer with Fish and Chips.

 British Pale Ale is subtler than both Belgian and American Pale Ale.
 It’s an amber coloured beer of moderate strength.
 Caramel flavours are strong, while bitterness is moderate.
 The beer is sweeter and less zippy than American Pale Ale.
 British Pale Ale goes well with Grilled Meats.

 The caramelized flesh of the meat matches the malty sweetness and bitterness of a fine British Pale Ale.
 British Pale Ale is also a sandwich kind of beer.
 It’ll go great with Ham and Cheese, Turkey, Chicken, Cold Cuts, and Hamburgers.
 Its bitterness will take on any hot mustard you toss on your sandwich, along with any hot peppers.
-Other foods that go great with British Pale Ale are Chicken Pot Pie or Sheppard’s Pie, fried fish, and cream based pastas like Alfredo, carbonara and primavera.
+Other foods that go great with British Pale Ale are Chicken Pot Pie or Sheppard’s Pie, fried fish, and cream based pasta like Alfredo, carbonara and Primavera.

 Finally, India Pale Ale is whole different breed of beer which you can read more upon.